GorzVPN Setup Guide

 Download GorzVPN for Windows

-Depending on whether you want a proxy endpoint or a full tunnel, run GorzProxy.exe or GorzVPN.exe
+Depending on whether you want a proxy endpoint or a full tunnel, run GorzProxy.bat or GorzVPN.bat

 Linux